Jiazhen-Jing/Jiazhen-Jing/README.md

+✨Hi sis and bro✨

-Hi sis and bro, I'm Jiazhen from China.
+I'm Jiazhen from China.
 I have just finished my studies in Statistics at Uppsala university this June in 2024.

 Let's call myself a Statistician for now, an Open to work hobo.